Dharmaraja Ratha

 Dharmaraja Ratha is a monument in the Pancha Rathas complex at Mahabalipuram, on the Coromandel Coast of the Bay of Bengal, in the Kancheepuram district of the state of Tamil Nadu, India.
 It is an example of monolith Indian rock-cut architecture.
 Dating from the late 7th century, it is attributed to the reign of King Mahendravarman I and his son Narasimhavarman I (630–680 AD; also called Mamalla, or "great warrior") of the Pallava Kingdom.
 The entire complex is under the auspices of the Archaeological Survey of India (ASI).
 It is one of the Group of Monuments at Mahabalipuram that were designated as a UNESCO World Heritage Site since 1984.

 Resembling a chariot (ratha), it is carved out of a single, long stone of pink granite.
 Though sometimes mistakenly referred to as a temple, the structure was not consecrated because it was not completed following the death of Narasimhavarman I. The structure is named after the eldest of the Pancha Pandavas, of epic Mahabharata fame, though this nomenclature is not supported by its iconography.
 It is dedicated to Shiva.

 Geography

 The structure is located at Mahabalipuram (previously known as Mammallapuram) on the Coromandel Coast of the Bay of Bengal in Kancheepuram district.
 It is approximately 35 miles south of Chennai (previously known as Madras), the capital city, while Chengalpattu is about 20 miles away.

 History

 Like the other four Pancha Rathas, Dharmaraja ratha was built from stone, a replica of a wooden version which preceded it.
-The temple is incomplete.
+Though the temple is named after the first of Pandava princes from Mahabharatha, there is no history to ascertain the name.
+The temple was left incomplete and consecration was not performed due to the death of the king Narasimhavarman I. Historians assign the date of construction to the period of two Pallava kings Narasimhavarman I (690-725) and Parameswaravarman I. The inscriptions of Parameswaravarman I are seen in the temple.